skip to main content

 Can I watch NASCAR on Roku?

 Yes, you can watch NASCAR races on Roku devices using the FOX Sports and NBC Sports apps with a TV provider login.
-Amazon Prime Video, Max, Peacock, and live TV streaming services also offer ways to watch NASCAR on Roku.
+Amazon Prime Video, HBO Max, Peacock, and live TV streaming services also offer ways to watch NASCAR on Roku.

 Is there an app to watch NASCAR live?

 Yes, you can watch select race coverage using the NASCAR mobile app.
 But to watch live broadcasts, you’ll need a TV provider subscription that carries each series’ official channels.
-Also, live in-car coverage now streams exclusively on Max.
+Also, live in-car coverage now streams exclusively on HBO Max.

 Why you should trust us